R2NorthstarTools/FlightCore/docs/DEVELOPMENT.md

 });
 ```

-In order to be able to select it, make sure to that it to the `LanguageSelector` componenent in `LanguageSelector.vue`.
+In order to be able to select it, make sure to that it to the `LanguageSelector` componenent in `src-vue/src/components/LanguageSelector.vue`.

 ```vue
 export default defineComponent({